tylerburleigh/LinkedInJobsScrapeR/README.md

 **LinkedInJobsScrapeR** is an `R` package for scraping LinkedIn job ads and building a tidy dataset for analysis.

+Using this package, you can scrape thousands of job ads specific to job titles, locations, and experience levels that you're interested in.
+For example, maybe you are interested in seeing Entry-level "data scientist" jobs in the greater New York City and San Francisco areas.
+You can do that!

+Note: For any given search query, LinkedIn will only return 1000 results.
+As a consequence, if you want more complete job listings data, then you may want to specify more narrow search criteria (e.g., smaller geo-regions).
+Some users may only need a sample of job ads because they are interested in making inferences about a population of job ads, in which case the 1000 limit may not be a problem.

 ## Installation

 1. Install `Node.js` ([download page](https://nodejs.org/en/download))